ssl-hep/ServiceX/docs/development/architecture.md

 to Postgres, which is what keeps database credentials out of pods that also run user-supplied science images.
 The aggregator mints each row's UUID primary key.

-Rows from all three components carry the `request_id`, which is what the request page filters on, so transformer logs outlive the pods that produced them.
+App, sidecar and science rows carry the `request_id`, which is what the request page filters on, so transformer logs outlive the pods that produced them.
+DID finder rows are keyed on `dataset_id` instead — a DID lookup belongs to a dataset, and the same lookup may serve several requests — so their `request_id` is null and the request page does not show them yet. `TransformRequest.did_id` is the foreign key that would join the two.

+A DID finder row only carries a `dataset_id` if its call site passed one in `extra`.
+Log lines from celery, kombu and rucio therefore land unattributed.

 Two caveats worth knowing.
 Science log lines are unstructured, so their severity is a keyword guess and their timestamp is Vector's ingest time rather than the science program's.